30 years and Professor: the story of Changsheng Wu

-Later on, Wu begins to understand the existence of invisible micro-organisms, and their key-role in ecological systems.
-‘More importantly, I realised that these little bugs not only kill people, but also are able to produce life-saving chemicals.’
+Later on, Wu begins to understand the existence of invisible micro-organisms and their key role in ecological systems.
+‘More importantly, I realised that these little bugs not only kill people but also can produce life-saving chemicals.’
 Medicines play an important role in Wu’s life.
 This importance starts when his grandfather dies of cancer when Wu is only three years old.
 ‘He was not medically treated because we were too poor’, Wu says.
 ‘Even nowadays, there are still millions of poor people worldwide who lack good healthcare.
-Scientists should take responsibilities for those people who need help, and it is very important to develop new effective but cheap drugs to win the battle with diseases.’
+Scientists should take responsibility for those people who need help, and it is very important to develop new effective but cheap drugs to win the battle with diseases.’

 A scientific career

-At the age of nineteen, Wu leaves his mountain village and goes to the local University.
-Later, he receives a China Scholarship Council grant and decides to come to Leiden, to take a PhD format from the research group of Gilles van Wezel and Young Hae Choi.
+At the age of nineteen, Wu leaves his mountain village and goes to the local university.
+Later, he receives a China Scholarship Council grant and decides to come to Leiden, to do a PhD in the research group of Gilles van Wezel and Young Hae Choi.
 ‘First of all, Leiden University is a very famous University’, Wu explains his motivation to come to Leiden.
 ‘Secondly, I really liked the research proposal on antibiotics discovery from actinomycetes.
 When I applied for this project, Van Wezel and Hae Choi gave me very positive feedback.
 And Holland is very beautiful!’, he concludes.